Al Gore Warns That Trump Is A 'Distraction' From The Issue Of Climate Change

 On how big money is playing more of a role in the denial of climate change

-[The fossil fuel industry] financed a major cottage industry of climate denial with pseudo scientists who crank out these phony pseudo-scientific reports.
+[The fossil fuel industry] financed a major cottage industry of climate denial with pseudoscientists who crank out these phony pseudoscientific reports.
 Their principal product is doubt.
-They know they don't have to win the argument, they just have to create enough doubt to lead people to lose any sense of urgency about solving this crisis.
+They know they don't have to win the argument; they just have to create enough doubt to lead people to lose any sense of urgency about solving this crisis.
 They have made some headway.
 But again, because Mother Nature has a more persuasive voice than any of us, they're losing this battle.
-The Paris Agreement was truly a historic breakthrough, illustrating that all around the world opinions are getting stronger and stronger in favor of solving the climate crisis.
+The Paris agreement was truly a historic breakthrough, illustrating that all around the world, opinions are getting stronger and stronger in favor of solving the climate crisis.
 We're the only country with a major conservative party wedded to provable idiocy on climate science.

 On how technological advancements can help combat climate change

 Electricity from the sun and the wind is now in many regions much cheaper than electricity from dirty fossil fuels.
 Electric cars are becoming affordable.
-Batteries are coming down very quickly in cost, and coupled with renewable energy will utterly transform the world's energy systems, along with sustainable agriculture and forestry, we now have a chance to use these tools to really solve the climate crisis in time to avoid the catastrophic consequences that would otherwise fall upon us.
+Batteries are coming down very quickly in cost and, coupled with renewable energy, will utterly transform the world's energy systems.
+And along with sustainable agriculture and forestry, we now have a chance to use these tools to really solve the climate crisis in time to avoid the catastrophic consequences that would otherwise fall upon us.

-On if he ever imagined a reality TV star could be president
+On whether he ever imagined a reality TV star could be president

 I did envision that someone with the skills of an actor on the screen might become president, and it was not long thereafter that Ronald Reagan was elected.
 I think it's not coincidental that someone like Donald Trump with not only the skill set of a reality TV star and the social media skills of what he has become, the tweeter in chief, was successful in today's media environment.

-I do think that we need to reclaim the integrity and functionality of our constitutional system, and I hope that we'll see continued progress in moving the forms and patterns of democracy onto the Internet — which, with all of its many problems, the echo chambers and all the rest, nevertheless [restores] the ability of individuals with command of the facts and the ability to express themselves clearly to attract those who agree with their point of view and use knowledge as a form of power that substitutes for great wealth or force of arms.
+I do think that we need to reclaim the integrity and functionality of our constitutional system, and I hope that we'll see continued progress in moving the forms and patterns of democracy onto the Internet — which, with all of its many problems — the echo chambers and all the rest — nevertheless [restores] the ability of individuals with command of the facts and the ability to express themselves clearly to attract those who agree with their point of view and use knowledge as a form of power that substitutes for great wealth or force of arms.

 Lauren Krenzel and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper, Shirley Henry and Dana Farrington adapted it for the Web.